Exporting to Spain: tax regime and benefits | Octagona Srl

 Exporting to Spain: tax regime and benefits

-Export to Spain represents a growing opportunity for Italian companies, thanks to the solid history of economic and commercial relations between Italy and Spain, which benefit from geographical and cultural proximity and similar consumer orientations.
-Despite global challenges, Italy and Spain they continued to be strategic markets for each other, both as export outlets and as investment destinations.
+Exporting to Spain represents a growing opportunity for Italian companies due to the strong history of economic and trade relations between Italy and Spain, which benefit from geographic and cultural proximity and similar consumer orientations.
+Despite global challenges, Italy and Spain have continued to be strategic markets for each other, both as outlets for exports and as destinations for investment.

-The country offers a favorable environment for trade, thanks to its moderate tax burden and tax incentives for businesses and investments.
+The nation offers a favorable environment for trade due to its moderate tax burden and tax incentives for business and investment.

-In 2023, Italian exports to Spain are increased by 2.1%, reaching almost 33 billion euros.
-Spain confirms itself as the third EU market for Italy, supported by a positive trend favored by the dynamism of public and private investments, supported by the European funds of the Next Generation EU plan.
-Plan de Recuperación, Transformación y Resiliencia Spanish, similar to the Italian PNRR, provides for an allocation of 140 billion euros, the second highest in Europe after the Italian one.
+In 2023, Italian exports to Spain are. grew by 2.1%, reaching almost 33 billion euros.
+Spain is confirmed as the third largest market in the EU for Italy, supported by a positive trend fostered by the dynamism of public and private investment, backed by European funds from the Next Generation EU plan.
+The Plan de Recuperación, Transformación y Resiliencia Spanish, similar to Italy's NRP, has an allocation of 140 billion euros, the second highest in Europe after Italy's.

-In this article, we will explore the opportunities offered by the Spanish tax regime for foreign investors, highlighting how these can further incentivize exports.
+In this article, we will explore the opportunities offered by the Spanish tax regime for foreign investors, highlighting how these can further boost exports.

-Focus on Spanish taxation, rules and useful advantages to know for those who intend to export to Spain
+Focus on Spanish taxation, useful rules and benefits to know for those who intend to export to Spain

-Spain and Italy have signed a Convention against double taxation, in force since 24 November 1980, to prevent tax evasion and facilitate the exchange of information.
+Spain and Italy have signed a Convention against double taxation, effective November 24, 1980, to prevent tax evasion and facilitate the exchange of information.

-The country has a quasi-federal tax system, which grants wide autonomy to each autonomous community.
-This system allows some areas to be more fiscally advantageous than others, since the regions receive a significant portion of the tax revenue and can autonomously modify the rates of the Personal Income Tax (Impuesto sobre la Renta de las Personas Físicas, IRPF) and other taxes such as property taxes.
-This fiscal flexibility is favorable for exports, since companies can benefit from more advantageous tax conditions in certain regions, thus reducing operating costs.
+The nation adopts a quasi-federal tax system, which gives extensive autonomy to each autonomous community.
+This system allows some areas to be more fiscally advantageous than others, as regions receive a significant portion of tax revenues and can independently change the rates of the Personal Income Tax (Impuesto sobre la Renta de las Personas Físicas, IRPF) and other taxes such as property taxes.
+This tax flexibility is favorable for exports, as companies can benefit from more advantageous tax conditions in certain regions, thus reducing operating costs.

-You are considered a tax resident in Spain if you stay in the national territory for more than 183 days during the calendar year or if the center of your economic interests or business activity is in the territory.
+You are considered a tax resident of Spain if you stay in the country for more than 183 days during the calendar year or if the center of your economic interests or business activity is in the territory.

-Non-residents for tax purposes in Spain are subject to the Impuesto sobre la Renta de los Non Residentes (IRNR), which applies only to income produced in Spanish territory.
+Non-tax residents in Spain are subject to the Impuesto sobre la Renta de los No Residentes (IRNR), which applies only to income produced in Spanish territory.

-Recently, Spain introduced significant regulatory updates with Royal Decree 1008/2023, published in the Spanish Official Journal on 5 December 2023.
+Recently, Spain introduced relevant regulatory updates with Royal Decree 1008/2023, published in the Spanish Official Gazette on December 5, 2023.

-There Beckham Law, first introduced in 2005, represents an attractive opportunity for expats and their employers.
-This special tax regime allows people who acquire tax residency in Spain to opt for taxation as non-residents for the first six years, provided they meet certain conditions.
+La Beckham Law, first introduced in 2005, represents an attractive opportunity for expatriates and their employers.
+This special tax regime allows individuals who acquire tax residence in Spain to opt for nonresident taxation for the first six years, provided they meet certain conditions.

-Royal Decree 1008/2023 responds to the need to adapt the Personal Income Tax (IRPF) Regulation to the changes introduced by the Startup Law in force from 1 January 2023.
-The main new features include:
+Royal Decree 1008/2023 responds to the need to adapt the Regulations on Personal Income Tax (IRPF) to the changes introduced by the Startup Law effective January 1, 2023.
+The main changes include:

-• Introduction of a transitional regime for those who acquired residency in Spain in 2023 due to a transfer in 2022 or 2023.
-The option for the regime can be exercised until 16 June 2024.
+• Introduction of a transitional regime for those who acquired residence in Spain in 2023 due to a relocation in 2022 or 2023.
+The option for the scheme can be exercised by June 16, 2024.

 • Introduction of new categories of beneficiaries, such as entrepreneurs and company directors.

-• Clarification of the terms for transfer and the conditions for exclusion or forfeiture of the benefit for accompanying family members.
+• Clarification of deadlines for relocation and conditions for exclusion or forfeiture of benefit for accompanying family members.

-How to access the tax benefits of the Beckham law
+How to access the tax benefits of the Beckam Act

-• Not having been resident in Spain in the previous 5 tax years.
+• Not having been a resident of Spain in the previous 5 fiscal years.

-• The transfer must take place in the first year of application of the regime or in the previous year, following an employment contract, secondment, teleworking, acquisition of the status of director of a company, start-up activity, or entrepreneurial activity.
+• The transfer must take place in the first year of application of the scheme or in the previous year, as a result of an employment contract, secondment, telecommuting, acquisition of the status of director of a company, start-up activity, or entrepreneurial activity.

-The request for application of the favorable tax regime provided for by the Beckham Law must be made by submitting the Module 149 to the Spanish tax authorities, accompanied by documentation demonstrating that the requirements are met.
-The application must be submitted within the first six months of the date of registration as an employee with the Spanish Social Security Office or of the date of commencement of the provision of services in Spain based on the social security secondment certificate from the country of origin.
-If successful, a certificate will be issued granting the application of the special regime.
+Application for the favorable tax regime under the Beckham Act must be made by submitting the Form 149 to the Spanish tax authorities, accompanied by documentation proving that you meet the requirements.
+The application must be submitted within the first six months from the date of registration as an employee with the Spanish Social Security Office or from the date of commencement of the provision of services in Spain according to the social security posting certificate of the country of origin.
+If successful, a certificate granting the application of the special scheme will be issued.

-We have already written guides on the conditions and opportunities for setting up a company in countries such as India and United States.
-For those who wish export to Spain, open a company in the territory, this country represents one of the most interesting destinations for a European entrepreneur.
-Spain offers a lower IRES rate than Italy and does not apply additional taxes such as IRAP.
+We have already written guides on the conditions and opportunities for setting up a company in countries such as India e United States.
+For those who wish to export to Spain, open a company in the territory, this country represents one of the most attractive destinations for a European entrepreneur.
+Spain offers a lower IRES rate than Italy and does not charge additional taxes such as IRAP.

-Companies resident in Spain are subject to corporate income tax (Impuesto sobre Sociedades, IS) according to the worldwide income principle.
-The Spanish territory includes mainland Spain, the Balearic Islands, the Canary Islands and the enclaves of Ceuta and Melilla in Morocco.
-Companies located in the Basque Country, Ceuta, Melilla and Navarra, Ceuta and Melilla benefit from special tax regimes.
+Companies resident in Spain are subject to corporate income tax (Impuesto sobre Sociedades, IS) under the worldwide income principle.
+Spanish territory includes mainland Spain, the Balearic Islands, the Canary Islands, and the enclaves of Ceuta and Melilla in Morocco.
+Companies located in the Basque Country, Ceuta, Melilla and Navarre, Ceuta and Melilla benefit from special tax regimes.

-Companies considered non-resident are those not registered under Spanish law and without a registered office or management office in the country.
-They are subject to the non-resident income tax (IRNR), which taxes only Spanish-source income.
-For resident companies, the IS tax base includes income and capital gains.
+Companies considered nonresidents are those not registered under Spanish law and without a registered office or place of management in the country.
+These are subject to non-resident income tax (IRNR), which taxes only Spanish-source income.
+For resident companies, the IS tax base includes income and capital gains on assets.

 Rates for resident companies

-With an additional surtax linked to registration with the Chamber of Commerce.
+With an additional surtax linked to Chamber of Commerce registration.
 Entities subject to this tax include:

 • Pension funds and other specific funds